pehff/smart-allocation/README.md

 - Vanilla JavaScript

 No frameworks.

 No dependencies.

 No backend.

 ---

 ## Privacy

-Your financial data never leaves your computer.
+Everything runs entirely in your browser.

-Smart Allocation runs entirely in your browser and stores your portfolio using your browser's local storage.
+Your portfolio data is stored locally using your browser's local storage.

-No servers.
+Nothing is uploaded.

-No accounts.
+Nothing is shared.

 No tracking.

 ---